-Neil Young's American citizenship is being held up by the U.S. Citizen and Immigration Service because of "certain marijuana related activities."
+Neil Young's American citizenship was held up by the U.S. Citizen and Immigration Service because of "certain marijuana related activities" until the Canadian-born rocker finally gained approval on January 21.

-Young took to his blog on November 8 to let people know he passed a first "test," but now is being asked to take another "due to my use of marijuana and how some people who smoke it have exhibited a problem."
-At issue is what the goverment calls good moral character (GMC).
+Young took to his blog on November 8 to let people know he passed a first "test," but was being asked to take another "due to my use of marijuana and how some people who smoke it have exhibited a problem."
+At issue was what the goverment called good moral character (GMC).

 • "Clarifies that violation of federal controlled substance law, including for marijuana, established by a conviction or admission, is generally a bar to establishing GMC)for naturalization even where the conduct would not be a violation of state law.